Temple of Peace, Rome: Structure of the Temple

-Although very little remains of the Temple of Peace in Rome today, we know much about its structure and layout thanks to the Forma Urbis, a large, detailed marble map of Rome and its buildings that was originally hung on a wall inside the temple in the 3rd century.
+Although very little remains of the Temple of Peace in Rome today, much about its structure and layout are known due to the Forma Urbis, a large, detailed marble map of Rome and its buildings that was originally hung on a wall inside the temple itself in the 3rd century.
 The temple was made up of an apse that opened into a large portico.
 Columns separated the temple from the central unpaved, grassy area.
 This was different from the majority of other fora, which were typically paved.
 This area probably featured gardens, pools, statues, and other treasures acquired during the conquest of Jerusalem.